andraspatka/free-genai-bootcamp-2025/ai-agents/README.md

 The only complaint I had about tool use, was that the code was very verbose.
 A lot of things had to be defined, and this turned a simple function with 4 lines into ~100 lines of code.
 But this can also be because of my inexperience with the framework.

+### Model

+I used initially `gpt-4o-mini` but this requires a bit of hand holding.
+The full model `gpt-4o` performed much better and was much more reliable.

 ### Conclusion

 I was very impressed by the framework.
 It's still very new and some more documentation would be nice, but it's very simple to use and after a bit of searching it becomes very intuitive and obvious where things should be implemented.